qlik-oss/dockerfiles/kubectl-helm-kubeadm/README.md

 # qlik/kubectl-helm-kubeadmin

+This folder provides two images: qlik/kubectl-helm-kubeadmin and qlik/kubeadmin-dind-cluster.

-This image based on qlik/docker-kubectl-helm, is built to support creating a kubeadmin dind cluster in docker host.
+qlik/kubectl-helm-kubeadmin is based on qlik/docker-kubectl-helm.
+It is built to support creating a kubeadmin dind cluster in docker host.
 It also provides utilities such as docker, kubectl and helm.

-See the `Dockerfile` in this folder for details.
+qlik/kubeadmin-dind-cluster is a custom image of kubeadmin-dind-cluster with nfs server support.
+It can be built by ./build-kubeadm-dind-cluster-with-nfs.sh
 ## Third-Party Licenses

 See the git repository for the source code information: https://github.com/qlik-oss/dockerfiles/blob/master/LICENSE